vijaysatchi/AMBA-AHB-APB/README.md

 # AMBA-AHB-APB
-Writing out the AMBA AHB/APB protocols in Verilog.
+Coding the AMBA AHB/APB protocols in Verilog.